rookie-ninja/rk-logger/README.md

 `go get -u rookie-ninja/rk-logger`

 ## Quick Start
+We combined zap config and lumberjack config in the same config file Both of the configs could keep same format as it

 In order to init zap logger with full log rotation, rk-logger support three different utility functions
-- With zap config file path
+- With zap+lumberjack config file path
-- With zap config as byte array
+- With zap+lumberjack config as byte array
-- With zap config
+- With zap config and lumberjack config

-**Caution!
-Since zap and lumberjack both support log file path, we rk-logger define log file path in zap config file only.**

 ### With Config file path
-zap config:
+config:
 ```yaml
 ---
 level: debug